Conception Bank silver boa

 The Conception Bank silver boa (Chilabothrus argentum), also known as the Conception Bank boa or silver boa, is a species of boa described in May 2016 by a team of researchers from Harvard University led by Dr. R. Graham Reynolds.
 It is only known from the Conception Island Bank in the Bahamas.
 It is the first known discovery of a West Indian boa species in 73 years.
 It is named for its unique silver color and the fact that the first specimen was found in a silver palm.
-It is the most endangered boa in the world, with fewer than 150 individuals in an area of just 5 hectares.
+It is the most endangered boa in the world, with fewer than 150 individuals in just 5 hectares of habitat.
+The species is known from six individuals encountered in July 2015 by a research team from Harvard University, and from the type series of two individuals collected in October 2015.
+A total of 49 individuals have been observed by researchers between 2015 and 2017.

 Description

 Conception Bank silver boas have silver to tan dorsal background coloration, with or without scattered dark brown scales.
 Ventral scales are pure cream-white.
 Juveniles undergo ontogenetic color change, from a light brownish-orange coloration with heavy patterning as neonates to the adult coloration around 400-500 mm snout-vent length.
 They measure 88–103 cm in snout–vent length and weigh 182–258 g.
 Tail length varies between 18 and 21 cm.
 There is one loreal scale, 275–282 ventral scales, 82–91 subcaudal scales,11–12 supralabial scales, and ten circumorbital scales.
 Males and females do not differ in the shape of their heads, although males might have slightly larger eyes relative to body size.